It was the summer of ’05 and Ashley White was a few months shy of her fourth birthday when her pregnant mother, Liana, was stabbed to death.

 In a comprehensive three-binder report, Dunne revealed irregularities and sloppiness with both the police investigation and the murder trial.
 Further on in this post, you’ll find a link to a story with a list of things that — according to Dunne — just don’t add up.

-Edmonton lawyer Marilyn Burns then dropped a bombshell that turned everything on its head.
-She revealed that a woman known to Liana and Michael — someone suffering from mental illness, with a history of violent knife attacks on people close to her — has owned up to the murder.
+Edmonton lawyer Marilyn Burns dropped a bombshell that turned everything on its head.
+She revealed that a woman known to Liana and Michael — someone suffering from mental illness, with a history of violent knife attacks on those close to her — has owned up to the murder.
 Read that sentence again.

 How would jurors have voted if they’d known that?